-We are currently and may in the future be the target of securities class action or other litigation, which could be costly and time consuming to defend.
+We have been and we may in the future be the target of securities class action or other litigation, which could be costly and time consuming to defend.

 In the past, securities class action litigation has often been brought against companies following a decline in the market price of its securities.
 This risk is especially relevant for us because innovative life sciences and medical device companies have experienced significant stock price volatility in recent years.